 Classics majors may pursue a concentration in Latin, Greek, or both languages.
 For a Classics minor, students may choose a concentration with readings in Latin or in Greek or a classical studies concentration with sources in English translation only.

 Beyond coursework, we place great emphasis on research skills in seminars and research opportunities, making Classics very active in the university-wide initiative to enrich undergraduate experience in research.
-We also strongly encourage students to undertake in study abroad in Rome or Athens for a summer, a term, or the academic year.
+COVID-19 has unfortunately disrupted some of our usual activities, including involvement in study abroad programs.
+However, we are confident that in the near future our students will again be able to study in Rome or Athens for a summer, a quarter or a full academic year.

 Our students are well prepared to succeed after college.
 Training in Classics plays a vital role in many professional trajectories after Northwestern.
 We are delighted when our students continue professional studies in Classics after graduation, but we are just as delighted to hear from alumni now engaged in studying law or medicine—or working for a clean energy consultancy, engaging in client diplomacy for an investment management company, or pursuing an advanced degree in art history, computer science, or paleontology.Back to top